kassaaaaa/sg-kassandra/docs/fase-2-plan/PRD.md

 *   FR012: Customers must accept cancellation, rebooking, and refund/credit policies before confirming a booking.
 These policies must be clearly displayed.
 (Scope: MVP)
 *   FR013: Customers shall receive a confirmation screen with a booking reference number after a successful booking.
 (Scope: MVP)
 *   FR014: Customers shall be able to manage system-initiated rebooking proposals (e.g., due to weather) via a dedicated link sent by email.
 (Scope: MVP)
-*   FR015: Registered customers shall have a dashboard to view their upcoming and past lessons.
+*   FR015: Guests who have booked lessons shall be able to view their upcoming and past lessons via a secure link or booking reference.
 (Scope: MVP)

 **Instructor**
 *   FR016: Instructors shall be able to create and manage a professional profile including certifications, lesson types they can teach, and availability preferences.
 (Scope: MVP)